 Shanghai Disney closed on January 25th and reopened on May 11th.
 Tokyo Disney followed suit with the parks closing on February 29th and reopening on July 1st.
 Both closures lasted roughly four months, with the Shanghai closure being a few days shorter than Disney World, and the Tokyo closure being a few days longer.

 Tests were spotted with the Shanghai fireworks in late April, but the displays did not come back when the park first reopened.
-Instead, trial runs began in Shanghai in late July (roughly three months after opening), and fireworks returned to Tokyo Disney in early September (two months after opening).
-It’s possible that Disney World could follow a similar timeline.
+Instead, trial runs began in Shanghai in late July (roughly three months after opening).

 Ultimately, though, it’s still totally up in the air (no pun intended!).
-If Disney knows the plan, they sure aren’t sharing that info with anyone!
-Keep in mind that Disney World may NOT follow the same timeline as Tokyo and Shanghai, and the current fireworks testing could just be a step on the path to Harmonious debuting at a much later date.
+If Disney knows the plan, they sure aren’t sharing that info with anyone (yet)!
 Any number of things could affect the return of fireworks — especially changes in the global health crisis.
 So, stay tuned to DFB for the latest updates.
 You’ll know the fireworks are coming back as soon as we do!

 When do YOU think fireworks will come back to Disney World?
 Tell us in the comments!